huaminghuangtw/Dear-Today-Me/My-True-North.md

 You are always just one good decision away from being in a better place tomorrow—just focus on the next decision.
 [Just begin.
 Solve one problem.
 Then solve the next one.
 And the next one.
 Eventually you will solve all problems.](https://www.youtube.com/watch?v=mDYCLFE86Po)

 Life is cyclic and chaotic.
 Bad things happen dramatically.
-Good things happen gradually, and don’t feel like "news".
+Good things happen gradually, and don't feel like “news”.

 Hope for the best, prepare for the worst, take what comes.